cedrickchee/awesome-transformer-nlp/README.md

 5. [Real-time Natural Language Understanding with BERT using NVIDIA TensorRT](https://devblogs.nvidia.com/nlu-with-tensorrt-bert/) on Google Cloud T4 GPUs achieves 2.2 ms latency for inference.
 Optimizations are open source on GitHub.
 6. [NLP's Clever Hans Moment has Arrived](https://thegradient.pub/nlps-clever-hans-moment-has-arrived/) by The Gradient.
 7. [Language, trees, and geometry in neural networks](https://pair-code.github.io/interpretability/bert-tree/) - a series of expository notes accompanying the paper, "Visualizing and Measuring the Geometry of BERT" by Google's People + AI Research (PAIR) team.
+8. [Benchmarking Transformers: PyTorch and TensorFlow](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2) by Hugging Face - a comparison of inference time (on CPU and GPU) and memory usage for a wide range of transformer architectures.

 ## Videos